Intense heat

 Boost the sodium and potassium levels in the ration

 Adjustment of the mineral nutrition is at the top of the list of solutions to be put in place.
-By increasing the dietary cation-anion balance (DCAB) it becomes possible to, in particular, compensate for the deficit in sodium and potassium, eliminated via urine and perspiration during episodes of heat stress.
+By increasing the dietary cation-anion balance (DCAB) trough the use of sodium and potassium supplements, it becomes possible to prevent metabolic acidosis together with compensate for the deficit in sodium and potassium, eliminated via urine and perspiration during episodes of heat stress.

-Kactus®, a food supplement developed by the nutrition company Vitalac, restores both the buffering capacity of the blood and that of the rumen by supplying Na and K ions.
+Kactus®, a supplement developed by the nutrition company Vitalac, restores both the buffering capacity of the blood and that of the rumen by supplying specific form of Na and K ions.
 The goal is to bring the DCAB up to +300-350 mEq/kg of DM with a K content of 1.5 to 1.8% and Na content of 0.3 to 0.4% in the DM.

-Its formula enriched in magnesia and plants also helps control oxidative stress.
-Kactus® is used as a periodic treatment as soon as the first hot days arrive, at a dose of 100 g per day per cow, and then 200 g/d/cow in July and August.
-The programme must be extended into September, at a dose of 100 g/d/cow, with the risk of seeing performances decrease significantly if a new heat peak arrives.
+Its formula enriched in magnesia and plants extracts also helps control oxidative stress.
+Kactus® is used as a periodic treatment as soon as the first hot days arrive, at a dose of 100 or 200 g/d/cow.

 Various monitoring results of dairy farms have highlighted a return on investment of €130/cow and per summer, i.e. 5 Euros gained for 1 Euro spent.
 In terms of performances, Kactus® improved feed intake from 1 to 2 kg, milk production from 2 to 4 kg, while preventing the decreases in BT, something that is common during periods of heat stress.